Diesel Repair & Service

 How does a diesel fuel system work?

+The key ingredient to maximizing a diesel engine’s peak performance is increasing diesel being burned.
+The only way to do this was to modify the injectors and the injection pump on old mechanical injection engines.
+The new electronic-injection systems have several ways to increase the fuel going into the cylinders.
+However, ultimately, peak power production still comes down to the injection components’ mechanical limitations that build fuel pressure and inject the diesel into the combustion chambers.
 The fuel system on most diesel engines is composed of three main parts: the injector, the injection pump, and in some cases, the engine control unit (ECU).
 In most diesel engines, fuel injectors are mounted in the engine’s cylinder head(s), and the tip or nozzle of the injector sprays directly into the combustion chamber.
 In many cases, the injector is mounted just like a spark plug in a gas engine.
 But unlike fuel-injected gas engines that inject fuel at 10-60 psi, diesel fuel-injection systems run in the 10,000-30,000-psi range.
+The VE pump is a distributor-style, mechanically controlled, axial-piston pump.
+The engine drives its input shaft, and axial pistons pressurize the fuel.
+Fuel is fed to the injectors by a port-controlled distributor; this mechanical device controls the timing and quantity of fuel going to each injector.

 How does a diesel engine start?